zeux/qgrep/README.md

 It will create the project configuration file ~/.qgrep/mygame.cfg that will index all source files (from a certain predefined set of extensions) in Source folder, including subfolders.
-After that you have to build the database:
+After that you have to update the database:

-    qgrep build mygame
+    qgrep update mygame

 And start using it:

     qgrep search mygame main\s*\(

-Note that you'll have to rebuild the database from time to time in order to keep the search results current; you can run `qgrep build mygame` as a scheduled task or manually.
+Note that you'll have to update the database from time to time in order to keep the search results current; you can run `qgrep update mygame` as a scheduled task or manually.

 Projects